viktor-ko/GeoJSON_Cleaner_Dashboard/README.md

 ### ✅ Done

-That’s it — your GeoJSON Cleaner Dashboard is containerized and portable!
+That’s it — GeoJSON Cleaner Dashboard is containerized and portable!

 ---